 School has a duty to take any bullying incident between its pupils seriously, including cyberbullying.
+Pupils learn about staying safe and being respectful online in school during computing and PSHE lessons.
 School will investigate any reported cyberbullying incident between its pupils, even if it has taken place over networks outside of school and outside of school hours.
 Following the investigation action will be taken in line with the Anti-bullying policy.
 Parents will always be informed if their child has been involved in a cyber-bullying incident.